 Upcoming Milestones/Targets:

-- Phase 2 Execute - Continue construction of remaining customer site. - Completed 5 sites with final site by September 2020. - Phase 3 Execute - o Continued data collection on battery performance at the customer sites in that are in service - Begin testing of the customer aggregation software and dispatch of customer sites by the NYISO SCR and NSEG CSRP programs
+- Phase 2 Closeout

+- Closeout the one remaining customer site in January 2021.

+- Phase 3 Execute

+- Continue data collection on battery performance at the customer sites that are in service.

+- Keep analyzing the battery availability.

 Reforming the Energy Vision